Skip to content

 DelegationDAO.sol is unreviewed and unaudited.
 It is designed only for demonstration purposes and not intended for production use.
 It may contain bugs or logic errors that could result in loss of funds.

 In the following steps, we'll be deploying the DelegationDAO contract to the Moonbeam MainNet network.
-Remember to add the Moonbeam network to your hardhat.config.js and update your secrets.json file with the private keys of your accounts on Moonbeam if you haven't done so already.
+Remember to add the Moonbeam network to your hardhat.config.js and update the private keys of your accounts on Moonbeam if you haven't done so already.
 Before deploying DelegationDAO to Moonbeam, we need to change the address of the target collator, since our target collator on Moonbase Alpha does not exist on Moonbeam.
 Head to your deploy script and change the target collator to 0x1C86E56007FCBF759348dcF0479596a9857Ba105 or another Moonbeam collator of your choice.
 Your deploy.js script should thus look like the following:

-const targetCollator = "0x1C86E56007FCBF759348dcF0479596a9857Ba105"
+const targetCollator = '0x1C86E56007FCBF759348dcF0479596a9857Ba105';

 async function main() {